recall minimax

 tictactoe alphabeta revisions:

-elif the opponent can win, block one such move,
+elif opponent can win, block such moves (in ttt can block only 1)

 else find best other move